Smaug123/WoofWare.Myriad/README.md

         node
 ```

+Also includes an *opinionated* serializer for discriminated unions.
+(Any such serializer must be opinionated, because JSON does not natively model DUs.)

 As in `JsonParse`, you can optionally supply the boolean `true` to the attribute,
 which will cause Myriad to stamp out an extension method rather than a module with the same name as the type.